 The voluntary exchange of information is encouraged.
-Formal discovery is discouraged except that a party is entitled to:
+Formal discovery is discouraged except that a party is entitled to the following within 30 days of receipt of the request:

-- 1. exchange of medical reports; - 2. medical authorizations directed to all medical providers consulted by the claimant in the seven years prior to the accident; - 3. employment records and authorizations for two years prior to the accident, when wage loss is in dispute; - 4. supporting documentation required under No-Fault Arbitration Rule 5; and - 5. other exhibits to be offered at the hearing.
+- 1. exchange of medical reports; - 2. medical authorizations directed to all medical providers consulted by the claimant in the seven years prior to the accident; - 3. employment records and authorizations for two years prior to the accident, when wage loss is in dispute;

+- 4. supporting documentation required under No-Fault Arbitration Rule 5; and - 5. other exhibits to be offered at the hearing.